cortex-lab/phy/docs/clustering.md

 On macOS, this shortcut uses the Control key, not Command.
 If `Control+Space` is assigned to switching input sources in macOS System Settings, disable or remap that system shortcut so that phy can receive it.

+Right-click any cluster in the similarity view to move it into the cluster view.
+Existing selections in both tables are preserved, and the previous best cluster remains the similarity reference.

 For each similar cluster, you can either:

 * Press `space` to do nothing and go to the next similar cluster.